google/fonts/catalog/designers/README.md

-This directory contains descriptions of font designers, used by fonts.google.com on the specimin page.
+This directory contains profile descriptions and images of font designers and foundries, used by [fonts.google.com](https://fonts.google.com), for example on the specimen page.